vorburger/Renovate-25557-Reproduction/README.md

 This will show the `MODULE.bazel.lock` file, which is committed to Git, as being "dirty" (i.e. having been modified by the version bump).

-What we are saying with this Reproduction is that Renovate should include that file in its PRs.
+What we are saying with this Reproduction is that Renovate should include that `MODULE.bazel.lock` file in its PRs.